-The behavioral phenotype of Lesch-Nyhan Disease, physical and emotional self-injury, including severe self-mutilation and aggressive behavior, are generally involuntary in nature.
-The self-injurious behavior is not under the patient's control nor does the patient desire it.
-These self-destructive behaviors usually begin between ages three and six and often escalate as the patient ages and the patient is more physically able to cause self-injury.
+The behavioral phenotype of LND, physical and emotional self-injury, including severe self-mutilation and aggressive behavior, are generally involuntary in nature, thus, not under the patient's control.
+These self-destructive behaviors, one of the hallmarks of LND, usually begin between ages three and six and often escalate as the patient ages and the patient is more physically able to cause self-injury.
 The first manifestations of physical self-injury are lip biting, finger biting, and biting of the oral cavity.

-Modes and patterns of self-injury have been previously described in Robey et al. and are often specific to each individual patient and appear consistent over the life-span.
-Patterns of association involve self injury to or about: 1) external surfaces or 2) oral or biting, usually of the lips and fingers.
+Modes and patterns of self-injury have been previously described in Robey et al. and are often specific to each individual patient and appear consistent over the lifespan.
+Patterns of association involve self-injury to or about: 1) external surfaces or 2) oral or biting, usually of the lips and fingers.
 If a patient tends to injury him or herself using external surfaces, this pattern tends to continue throughout the lifespan.
-If the self-injury involves oral cavity or biting, then this pattern will reoccur throughout the life-span.
+If the self-injury involves oral cavity or biting, then this pattern will re-occur throughout the lifespan.
 Forms of self-injury include eye-poking, head banging, fingers in wheelchair spokes, and extension of arms in doorways.
-Emotional self injury, or outwardly directed aggressive behaviors, include hitting, kicking, head-butting, biting others, spitting, swearing, ethnic slurs, inappropriate remarks to the opposite sex, frequently changing opinions, and/or lying.

-When oral self- injury is present, removal of the teeth is essential to prevent facial disfigurement.
-Removal of teeth is often difficult for families (and healthcare providers) to accept, however the teeth, when not removed, can be destructive.
-Decisions regarding dental extraction must be made with physicians who are expert in the comprehensive care of patients with this disorder (www.Lesch-Nyhan.org; Goodman, et al.)
+Emotional self-injury, or outwardly directed aggressive behaviors, include hitting, kicking, head-butting, biting others, spitting, swearing, ethnic slurs, inappropriate remarks to the opposite sex, frequently changing opinions, and/or lying.
+When oral self-injury is present, removal of the teeth is essential to prevent facial disfigurement.
+Decisions regarding dental extraction must be made with physicians who are expert in the comprehensive care of patients with this disorder (www.Lesch-Nyhan.org).

-Treatment:
+Treatment